Mily Possoz

-Mily Possoz, sometimes written as Milly (although she never signed like that) (1888 – 1968), was a Portuguese artist of Belgian origin.
+Emília "Mily" Possoz (1888 – 1968), was a Portuguese artist.
 She was one of the most prominent figures of the first generation of Portuguese modernist artists.

 Early life

 Emilia Possoz was born on 4 December 1888, in the Portuguese capital of Lisbon, She was the daughter of Henri Émile Possoz (1856 – 1912), a former Belgian army artillery officer and chemical engineer, and Jeanne Anne Rosalie Leroy (1862 – 1937), both Belgian citizens, who were born in Antwerp and Liège, respectively and had married in London in early 1888.
 At this time Portugal was seeking to open eight technical schools to teach industrial education to train qualified technicians for factories in the same vicinity.
 Her parents moved to Portugal in 1888 when her father was asked to be a professor of Chemistry at the Industrial School situated in Caldas da Rainha in the Leiria District of Portugal, which was close to a ceramics factory managed by the artist Rafael Bordalo Pinheiro.
 They arrived in Lisbon on 2 December, just two days before Émilia's birth.
 She was not baptised until 8 June 1889, in the Parish Church of Caldas da Rainha.

 After a few years the family moved to Lisbon, with her father taking a job as attorney and head of the maritime section in the firm Burnay & Cª, belonging to Henrique Burnay, the Second Count of Burnay, who had become very rich and eventually turned his company into the Burnay Bank.
 Mily and her sister Jeanne entered the Lisbon German School.
 After some years of difficulty the school reopened its doors in 1895, when it is likely the two sisters joined.
 Both had an oral command of the German language as their mother spoke German to them at home.
 Her father was later to be appointed Chancellor of the Consulate General of Belgium in Lisbon.
 Well-integrated with the small Belgian community in Lisbon and with the wider Lisbon society, the family got to know artists and other well-known figures, such as the painter Alfredo Roque Gameiro, and the pianists José Vianna da Motta and Alexandre Rey Colaço.
 Mily Possoz became particularly friendly with Colaço’s daughter, Alice, who also became an artist.

 Like the daughters of all upper-middle-class families, the two sisters learned to play the piano.
 They were students of Alexandre Rey Colaço, who was also the teacher of the royal family.
 They became known for the entertainment they provided to visitors to the family house.
 During the summers the sisters and their mother returned to Belgium while their father continued to work in Lisbon.
 Their exposure to the arts continued as their paternal grandfather was a graduate of the Royal Conservatory of Brussels, where he was a professor.
 One of his brothers was an engraver by profession and her paternal grandmother was an amateur artist.